semaphoreci/docs/docs/reference/semaphore-changelog.md

 ### Week of November 2, 2020

 **(Updated) UI updates and improvements**
 The UI was updated to address the most common feedback in the beta phase.
-Some of the improvements made include:
+Some of the improvements include:

-- Added the "Projects" menu in the header for easier navigation.
+- Added a "Projects" menu in the header for easier navigation.
 - Added more visual structure to emphasize individual elements.
 - Redesigned workflow items in the workflow list to make branches more prominent.
 - Added a "My starred items" tab on the home page.